 The instrument has a very low output impedance, but this is inevitably increased by the resistance of the connecting leads.
-At high currents this can result in significant differences between the indicated source voltage and the actual load voltage (two $10 \text{m}\Omega$ connecting leads will drop 0.2 V at 10 Amps, for instance).
+At high currents this can result in significant differences between the indicated source voltage and the actual load voltage (two $5m\Omega$ connecting leads will drop 0.2V at 20 Amps, for instance).
 This problem can be minimised by using short, thick, connecting leads, but where necessary it can be completely overcome by using the remote sense facility.

 This requires the sense terminals to be connected to the output at the load instead of at the source; insert wires into the spring-loaded SENSE terminals and connect directly to the load.
 Switch the LOCAL/REMOTE switch to REMOTE.
 To avoid instability and transient response problems, care must be taken to ensure good coupling between each output and sense lead.
 This can be done either by twisting the leads together or by using coaxially screened cable (sense through the inner).
-Instability and poor regulation caused by noise on the sense leads when connected to complex loads can be minimised by fitting a suitable capacitor directly between each Sense terminal and its associated Output terminal at the PSU front panel.
-A polyester or low ESR electrolytic with a value between 10uF and 100uF will generally be adequate.
+An electrolytic capacitor directly across the load connection point may also be beneficial.